Everything You Need to Know About Meghan Markle and Prince Harry’s Wedding

 How have Meghan and Prince Harry been preparing for the wedding?

 It sure sounds like Prince Harry is #SheddingForTheWedding, as he’s reportedly changed his diet, quit smoking, stopped drinking as much, and has been hitting up the gym.
-Apparently he’s already lost a 10 lbs!
-Meghan, meanwhile, has been going through some rigorous royal training – including recently being fake kidnaped and subjected to live gunfire as part of a security training program.
+Apparently he’s already lost 10 lbs!
+Meghan, meanwhile, has been going through some rigorous royal training — including recently being fake kidnaped and subjected to live gunfire as part of a security training program.
 Romantic!

 What else should we know about the nuptials?